What happens when you give your kids a 'Yes Day'

 His eyebrow peaked in part confusion, part skepticism.
 We threw some examples at him.
 "Can I watch another cartoon?
 Can I have another cookie?
 Can we go see otters at the zoo?"
 He nodded, eyebrows descending.
 "But if I asked you if I could jump in fire, you would say no, right?" he asked, in a quick reckoning of the necessary limits of his power.
 He was relieved when we said yes and then proceeded to brainstorm some of things he might do -- and not do -- on "Yes Day."

 Three weeks later, a Saturday, it arrived.
-He began the day with brio, confidently confidently us through a breakfast of crepes with lemon and sugar for breakfast, followed by a Netflix session, all premeditated.
+He began the day with brio, confidently directed us through a breakfast of crepes with lemon and sugar for breakfast, followed by a Netflix session, all premeditated.
 After two hours of cartoons, he said he was ready to move on but didn't know to what.
 He had entered the portion of the day that required improvisation and briefly struggled to figure out what to do.

 The rest of the afternoon was spent around the house.
 We pretended we were a princess and an otter.
 We pretended we were ninjas.
 We had a pipe-cleaner craft competition.
 We also spent a lot of time talking about what other activities we might do.
 My husband and I made a litany of suggestions, the majority of which involved leaving the house.
 Our son, an indoor kid, demurred.
 Come late afternoon, the appeal of unlimited power had dimmed, and he ambled around the playroom, mildly distressed.